tahoma2d/tahoma2d_docs/source/using_the_particles_effect.rst

 Threshold
 ~~~~~~~~~
-This value defines which pixels of the Control Image are to be used for placing the paricles, defining a range based on the opacity value of its pixels.
+This value defines which pixels of the Control Image are to be used for placing the particles, defining a range based on the opacity value of its pixels.
 Lower the value and more opaque the pixels have to be for being used as particles generators.

 .. _multiple_generators_in_control_image: